Deep in a cave in Belize’s interior jungle is a sacred Mayan burial site, where the remains of 14 human sacrifices have been found.

 Walking through the caves, I wouldn’t help but marvel at the beauty of the cave’s stalagmites and stalactites, coming together at times to form columns over the course of centuries.

-No wonder the Mayans felt something when they were in this place: it is an underworld of sorts, disconnected from heaven or earth.
+No wonder the Mayans felt something when they were in this place: it’s a Mayan underworld of sorts, disconnected from both heaven and earth.

 An ATM Cave tour is a spiritual experience